Ever wondered about massage and prostitution in China?

 Most of the girls are young, attractive and friendly, and willing to make conversation.
 To get the best service, men often opt for the most expensive massage.

 The chosen girl then hands you a pair of shorts, turns on the shower and leaves the room.
-After you’ve had your shower, you put on the shorts and lie down on the bed.
+Once you’ve had your shower, you put on the shorts and lie down on the bed.

 The massage will then begin.
 Some of it won’t be any different to what you can expect at a health spa – you’ll still get your head, arms, back and legs seen to in the same way.